panicmechanic/ZMD/Readme.md

 #Done:
+- Added hunger bar, fixed eat_food() to not exceed 800.
+800 should probably be a global value.
 - Fixed check_run_effects to properly remove effects, display them correctly.
 Also made function message player when lethal effect is no longer true.
 - Fixed check_run_effects to reset turns_passed to 0 when effect is removed.